-- in our opinion the annual governance statement is misleading or inconsistent with other information forthcoming from the audit or our knowledge of the Council; - we issue a report in the public interest under section 24 of the Local Audit and Accountability Act 2014; - we make written recommendations to the audited body under Section 24 of the Local Audit and Accountability Act 2014; - we make an application to the court for a declaration that an item of account is contrary to law under Section 28 of the Local Audit and Accountability Act 2014; - we issue an advisory notice under Section 29 of the Local Audit and Accountability Act 2014: or - we make an application for judicial review under Section 31 of the Local Audit and Accountability Act 2014.
+- in our opinion the annual governance statement is misleading or inconsistent with other information forthcoming from the audit or our knowledge of the Council; - we issue a report in the public interest under section 24 of the Local Audit and Accountability Act 2014; - we make written recommendations to the audited body under Section 24 of the Local Audit and Accountability Act 2014; - we make an application to the court for a declaration that an item of account is contrary to law under Section 28 of the Local Audit and Accountability Act 2014; - we issue an advisory notice under Section 29 of the Local Audit and Accountability Act 2014; or we make an application for judicial review under Section 31 of the Local Audit and Accountability Act 2014.

-We have nothing to report in these respects
+We have nothing to report in these respects.

-Responsibility of the Chief Financial Officer
+Responsibility of the Chief Finance Officer

-As explained more fully in the Statement of Responsibilities for the Statement of Accounts set out on page 27, the Chief Financial Officer is responsible for the preparation of the Statement of Accounts, which includes the financial statements, in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2018/19, and for being satisfied that they give a true and fair view.
+As explained more fully in the Statement of the Chief Finance Officer Responsibilities set out on page 29, the Chief Finance Officer is responsible for the preparation of the Statement of Accounts, which includes the financial statements, in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2019/20, and for being satisfied that they give a true and fair view.

-In preparing the financial statements, the Chief Finance Officer is responsible for assessing the Council's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Council either intends to cease operations, or have no realistic alternative but to do so.
+In preparing the financial statements, the Chief Finance Officer is responsible for assessing the Authority's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Authority either intends to cease operations, or have no realistic alternative but to do so.

-The Council is responsible for putting in place proper arrangements to secure economy, efficiency and effectiveness in its use of resources, to ensure proper stewardship and governance, and to review regularly the adequacy and effectiveness of these arrangements.
+The Authority is responsible for putting in place proper arrangements to secure economy, efficiency and effectiveness in its use of resources, to ensure proper stewardship and governance, and to review regularly the adequacy and effectiveness of these arrangements.